Beyond RAG vs. Long-Context: Learning Distraction-Aware Retrieval for Efficient Knowledge Grounding: Experiments

 \subsection{Comparison to Baseline Methods}

 As demonstrated in Table~\ref{table:baseline_full}, LDAR achieves significantly better performance compared to the Top-$k$ baselines, implying that LDAR executes a different retrieval strategy based on the similarity distribution between the query and passages (see Figure~\ref{fig:one-by-two-subfigure} (left) for visualizations).
 Heuristic baseline methods that try to balance the trade-off between RAG and long-context processing (Self-Route, Adaptive-$k$) fail to retrieve passages based on the long-context capability of LLMs, leading to worse performance.
-We also observed that the learning method that selects the top-$k$ passages by similarity and subsequently identifying the optimal subset based on textual information through evaluation signals (BGM) brings limited performance gains in long-context settings.
+The reranker baselines (RAG, BGM, RankZephyr) also yield limited performance improvements, as they operate solely within the top-similarity region and only reorder those passages, effectively disregarding the LLM’s long-context reasoning capability.
+Specifically, the learning method that selects the top-$k$ passages by similarity and subsequently identifying the optimal subset based on textual information through evaluation signals (BGM) yield only marginal gains in long-context settings.
 While increasing $k$ might seem like a straightforward solution, it substantially enlarges the combinatorial subset selection space, causing the model to converge to a suboptimal strategy.
 Accordingly, we report the best performance of BGM with $k=5$, which is consistent with the original paper setting.
 In contrast, LDAR is explicitly designed for scalability by reducing the search space to a low-dimensional, smooth control space (Section~\ref{sec:design_retriever}), resulting in significantly better performance across overall settings.